-We accept Paypal, personal and cashier's checks, money orders, and US cash only.
-Credit cards can be used through Paypal.
+We accept Paypal, personal and cashier's checks, money orders, and US cash only, and credit cards can be used through Paypal.
 Checks are always preferred since we're tired of Paypal taking a cut for every transaction, unless you want to make up the difference.

 We use the US Postal Service, and any insurance is entirely your choice in either direction.
 Please make sure that anything you send is securely packed in a sturdy box with plenty of padding!
 The shipping/mailing address is on the Contact page.